danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-We can then present the view as a sheet, full screen cover, or using any UIKit modal presentation style:
+We can then present the view as a sheet, full screen cover, or use any presentation style:

 ```swift
 MyModalView()